 Recently, the California Early Care and Education Workforce Registry was launched in both San Francisco and Los Angeles County with funding from the Mimi and Peter Haas Fund, the David and Lucile Packard Foundation and First 5 LA.
 The online database is designed to track and promote the education, training and experience of the early care and education workforce to improve professionalism and workforce quality and positively impact children.
 After an early educator signs-up for the registry, he/she can access and sign up for the most up-to-date trainings.
-With all the requisite available trainings in one place, the registry serves as an the ECE workforce to accelerate their professional development.
+With all the requisite available trainings efficient tool in assisting members of the ECE workforce to accelerate their professional development.
 Although this system has made significant gains, it needs to garner on-going funding to be able to include all members of the workforce.